microsoft/playwright/docs/src/trace-viewer-intro-js.md

-To learn more check out our detailed guide on [Trace Viewer](/trace-viewer.md).
+To learn more about traces check out our detailed guide on [Trace Viewer](/trace-viewer.md).